sqlpad/sqlpad/_posts/2015-01-01-similar-projects.md

 ## Similar Projects

 While working on SqlPad I ran across a few web-based projects that sort of overlap with what I was building.
-Some have a focus on visualization, some just writing SQL and other adminstrative tasks.

-I haven't tried most of these out personally, but the look like they are worth checking out if you are looking for a web-app to execute SQL in.
+I haven't tried most of these out personally, but they look like they are worth checking out if you are looking for a web-app to execute SQL and visualize/organize the results.

 Have a project or product I can add to this list?
 Let me know via pull request, GitHub issue, or email to rick.bergfalk@gmail.com.

 **[pgcharts](https://github.com/dimitri/pgcharts)**